-"The findings relating to the traditional techniques of the Khasi people can promote the further development of modern architecture," says Ludwig, himself an architect.
-He integrates plants as living building materials in his plans and structures.
-In 2007, he founded a new field of research centered on this approach called Baubotanik.
+"The findings relating to the traditional techniques development of modern architecture," says Ludwig, himself an architect.
+He integrates plants as living 2007, he founded a new field of research centered on this approach called Baubotanik.

 By integrating plants in building processes, people can better adapt to the impacts of climate change, he says: "Stone, concrete and asphalt heat up rapidly at high ambient temperatures, so that heat stress is particularly relevant in cities.
 Plants provide cooling and improve the climate in the city.
 Baubotanik means no extra space has to be created for plants; instead plants are much more an integral component of structures."